Get a 100% Rebate on Omnia Premium Through 03/27. Learn More

 Lake Belle Taine (MN)

-Scott Clark reported catching Smallmouth Bass using the Shallow Diving Crankbaits (0-6') technique and St. Croix Mojo Bass Glass Casting Rods on Lake Belle Taine.
+Scott Clark reported catching Smallmouth Bass using the Shallow Diving Crankbaits (0-6') technique and St. Croix Mojo Bass Glass Casting Rods - EOL on Lake Belle Taine.
 Additional comments from this report: "Concentrate on the patches of weeds with a drop-shot.
 Work the areas between the patches with a squarebill looking for roaming fish. "

 St. Croix Victory Casting Rods